Med-Tuning: A New Parameter-Efficient Tuning Framework for Medical Volumetric Segmentation: Experiments and Results

-\textbf{BraTS 2020.} We also evaluate our Med-Tuning on BraTS 2020 validation set.
-As shown in Table \ref{tab:vit_sota} (right), with the combination of ViT \citep{vit} and UPerNet \citep{xiao2018unified} as a baseline, our method achieves considerable performance gain on all the metrics compared to full fine-tuning.
-Compared with previous PETL methods that originated on natural images, Med-Tuning shows better segmentation results while maintaining high parameter efficiency.

-\textbf{KiTS 2019.} To evaluate the generalization ability of our method, we conduct experiments of kidney tumor segmentation on {CT} scans from the KiTS 2019 dataset \citep{heller2019kits19}, as shown in Table \ref{tab:kits2019_sota}.
-We can see that the proposed method boosts the performance of full fine-tuning considerably and achieves much higher Dice scores than previous SOTA methods, with much fewer tuned model parameters.
-In comparison with recently proposed PETL methods (e.g. VPT \citep{jia2022visual}, Pro-tuning \citep{Nie2022ProtuningUP} and ST-Adapter \citep{pan2022st}), our Med-Tuning achieves better performance-efficiency trade-off on two baselines.
-Specifically, Med-Tuning improves model performance by a large margin (i.e. $\uparrow\textbf{1.01\%}$ Kidney Dice, $\uparrow\textbf{8.02\%}$ Tumor Dice, $\uparrow\textbf{4.52\%}$ Composite Dice on Swin-UNet \citep{cao2021swin} and $\uparrow\textbf{4.20\%}$ Kidney Dice, $\uparrow\textbf{17.13\%}$ Tumor Dice, $\uparrow\textbf{10.67\%}$ Composite Dice on ViT \citep{vit}) with only $\textbf{27.58\%}$ and $\textbf{17.70\%}$ of tuned parameters respectively in comparison with full fine-tuning.
+We conduct experiments on three benchmark validation sets and compare our method with scratch (i.e., training with random initialization, without pre-training), full fine-tuning, head tuning and previous state-of-the-art PET approaches (i.e., VPT~\cite{jia2022visual}, Adapter~\cite{Houlsby2019ParameterEfficientTL}, AdaptFormer~\cite{chen2022adaptformer}, Pro-tuning~\cite{nie2023pro}, ST-Adapter~\cite{pan2022st}).
+Qualitative results are shown in Appendix~\ref{appl:visual}. \paragraph{KiTS 2019.} The performance comparisons with ViT+UPerNet and Swin-UNet as baseline are shown in \tableref{tab:KiTS 2019_sota}.
+Our proposed method boosts the performance of full fine-tuning considerably and achieves much higher Dice scores than previous PET methods, with much fewer tuned model parameters.
+In comparison with recently proposed PET methods (e.g., VPT, Pro-tuning and ST-Adapter), our Med-Tuning achieves better performance-efficiency trade-off on two baselines.
+Specifically, Med-Tuning improves model performance by a large margin (i.e., $\uparrow\textbf{4.20\%}$ Kidney Dice, $\uparrow\textbf{17.13\%}$ Tumor Dice, $\uparrow\textbf{10.67\%}$ Composite Dice on ViT+UPerNet and $\uparrow\textbf{1.01\%}$ Kidney Dice, $\uparrow\textbf{8.02\%}$ Tumor Dice, $\uparrow\textbf{4.52\%}$ Composite Dice on Swin-UNet) with only $\textbf{17.70\%}$ and $\textbf{27.58\%}$ of tuned parameters respectively in comparison with full fine-tuning.

-In addition, the corresponding qualitative comparison presented in the Appendix shows that our method segments the organs and different kinds of tumors more accurately and generates much better fine-grained segmentation masks of corresponding tumors.